-Neither hormonal therapy nor the medicines that target HER2 protein receptors work in patients with triple-negative breast cancer.
+Neither hormonal therapy nor the medicines that target HER2 protein receptors work in patients with this type of cancer.
 There are some medicines to successfully treat this type of breast cancer.

-How is the staging of a triple-negative breast cancer done?
+How is the staging of triple-negative breast cancer done?

 Staging is the process of determining the extent of cancer and its spread in the body.
 Together with the type of cancer, staging helps determine the appropriate therapy and predict the chances for survival.

 Staging is done to know the point or degree to which cancer has extended and also the spread of cancer in the body.
 Staging helps in determining the type of cancer and also the appropriate and precise treatment modality – in addition to helping in predicting the possibilities of survival.

-Imaging techniques help in determining the extent of cancer and its spread in the body, MRI scans, bone scans, CT and PET scans are different imaging techniques that are helpful.
-Staging is based on the aggressiveness of cancer spread to lymph nodes, different organs and distant locations in the body.
-The evaluation of results obtained from PR, ER and HER2 tests and the lymph nodes removed after surgery are helpful in staging breast cancer.
-The initial or the lowest stage is the stage I, and the subsequent stages are stage II, stage III and the stage IV – which is the highest stage (In this stage the breast cancer has metastasized – cancer spreads to distant organs of the body).
+Imaging techniques help in determining the extent of cancer and its spread in the body, MRI scans, bone scans, CT, and PET scans are different imaging techniques that are helpful.
+Staging is based on the aggressiveness of cancer spread to lymph nodes, different organs, and distant locations in the body.
+The evaluation of results obtained from PR, ER, and HER2 tests and the lymph nodes removed after surgery are helpful in staging breast cancer.
+The initial or the lowest stage is stage I, and the subsequent stages are stage II, stage III, and stage IV – which is the highest stage (In this stage the breast cancer has metastasized – cancer spreads to distant organs of the body).

 What are the treatment modalities for triple-negative breast cancer?

 This type of cancer is usually treated by surgery, chemotherapy, or radiation therapy.

-There are two procedures (surgical therapies for breast cancer): lumpectomy – It is a breast-conserving surgery (only small part or partial removal of the breast is done); Mastectomy – In this type of procedure complete breast is removed due to the spread of cancer throughout the breast tissues.
+There are two procedures (surgical therapies for breast cancer): lumpectomy – It is a breast-conserving surgery (only a small part or partial removal of the breast is done); Mastectomy – In this type of procedure complete breast is removed due to the spread of cancer throughout the breast tissues.

-Radiation therapy is recommended to triple-negative breast cancer patients mostly after surgery (lumpectomy).
+Radiation therapy is recommended for breast cancer patients who are triple-negative mostly after surgery (lumpectomy).